Shippan Point: Organizations and businesses on Shippan Point

 Shippan Point is home to two yacht clubs, two restaurants, a marina, a private beach club, and a rock climbing gym.
 They are the Stamford Yacht Club; the Halloween Yacht Club; Brewer Yacht Haven East, a branch of the New England marina chain Brewer Yacht Yards and the Woodway Beach Club.
-The former Shippan Racquet club location is now home BETA rock-climbing gym.

-Community groups include the Shippan Point Association, the Shippan Gourmet Club (which sponsors dinners at members' homes six times a year) and the Shippan Point Garden Club.
+Community groups include the Shippan Point Association, the Shippan Gourmet Club (which sponsors dinners at members' homes six times a year), the Shippan Point Garden Club, and West Beach Neighborhood Coalition.

 Our Lady Star of the Sea Church (Roman Catholic) is located on Shippan Avenue.
 The church was established August 21, 1964, and the current building opened January 15, 1989.
 It formerly included a parochial school but portions of the school are now leased by Stamford Recreation for its Star Center.
 Programming includes a summer camp, after-school activities, and classes for kids and adults.

-Shippan Point has two restaurants: Brennan's, on Iroquois Road, a bar and casual restaurant; and the Italian American Gourmet Deli at 203 Shippan Avenue.
+Shippan Point has three restaurants: Brennan's, on Iroquois Road, a bar and casual restaurant, The New Olive Branch at 703 Shippan Avenue, and the Stamford Yacht club.

-Other nearby restaurants include Cafe Silvium at 371 Shippan Avenue, an award-winning Italian Restaurant; and a larger Italian restaurant, Tomato Tomato, at 401 Shippan Avenue.
+Other nearby restaurants include Café Silvium at 371 Shippan Avenue, an award-winning Italian Restaurant; and a larger Italian restaurant, Tomato Tomato, at 401 Shippan Avenue.